santhosh801/santhosh801/README.md

 # 👋 Hi, I'm Santhosh! 🌟

 ## 🌟 About Me
 Glad to have you here!
-I am an enthusiastic developer with a passion for crafting both front-end and back-end solutions. 🚀 My dedication lies in creating seamless user experiences and robust server-side applications. 🌱 Continuously evolving, I embrace the latest technologies to stay ahead in the industry.
+I am an enthusiastic developer with a passion for crafting both ux design ,front-end ,back-end solutions . 🚀 My dedication lies in creating seamless user experiences and robust server-side applications. 🌱 Continuously evolving, I embrace the latest technologies to stay ahead in the industry.

 ## 🛠️ My Skill Set
 1. **Front-End Development:**